Regina 7.3 Calculation Engine

 Tags are case-sensitive.
 Tags associated with a single packet must be distinct, i.e., a particular tag cannot be associated more than once with the same packet.

-tagthe tag to add.
+tag | the tag to add. |

-true if the given tag was successfully added, or false if the given tag was already present beforehand.
+if the given tag was successfully added, or false

 Returns the label of this packet adorned with the given string.